-Trial Criteria: Criteria for enrolling in the clinical trial included inoperable pancreatic adenocarcinoma stage III-IV (IUCC) as determined by histology and measured by computerized tomography ("CT") scan and no prior chemotherapy.
+Trial Criteria: Criteria for enrolling in the clinical trial included inoperable pancreatic adenocarcinoma Stage 3-4 (according to IUCC criteria) as determined by histology and measured by computerized tomography ("CT") scan and the patients must not have had any prior chemotherapy for their disease.

-Duration of Treatment and Dosage Information: On day 0, celiac angiography was performed and 300 (in 13 patients, 250 in one) of the capsules containing the ifosfamide-activating cells were placed by supraselective catheterization of an artery leading to the tumor.
-Each capsule (~0.8 mm in diameter) contained about 10,000 cells.
+Duration of Treatment and Dosage Information: On day 0, celiac angiography was performed and 300 (in 13 patients, 250 in one) of the capsules containing the ifosfamideactivating cells were placed by supraselective catheterization of an artery leading to the tumor.
+Each capsule (\sim 0.7 mm in diameter) contained about 20,000 cells.
 The cells overexpressed CYP2B1 (a cytochrome P450 isoform), which catalyzed the conversion of the anticancer prodrug ifosfamide into its "cancer-killing" form.

 On day 1, patients were monitored for evidence of any clinically relevant adverse reactions, e.g. allergy and/or pancreatitis.
-On days 2-4, each patient received low-dose (1 g/m2 body surface area) ifosfamide in 250 ml of normal saline administered systemically as a 1-hour infusion.
+On days 2-4, each patient received low-dose (1 g/r^2 body surface area) ifosfamide in 250 ml of normal saline administered systemically as a 1-hour infusion.
 This was accompanied by a 60% dose equivalent of the uroprotective drug Mesna, which is used to reduce the side effects of ifosfamide chemotherapy, given as three intravenous injections.
 This regimen was repeated on days 23-25 for all but two patients who received only one round of ifosfamide.
 A total of only two cycles of ifosfamide were given to the remainder of the patients.